soma00333/profile/docs/behavioral_questions.md

       <td><strong>Career Goal</strong></td>
       <td>
         <ul>
-          <li>My career goal is to move to the US, join the OSS community deeply, and leed developing wonderful technologies and products.</li>
+          <li>My career goal is to move to the US, join the OSS community deeply, and leed developing wonderful technologies and products in startup markets.</li>
         </ul>
       </td>
     </tr>